FrodoAlaska/FrodoAlaska.github.io/_posts/2025-2-24-new-year-new-game-engine.md

 The implementation code would effectively be _copied_ into the translation unit and then compiled normally.
 I _love_ these kind of libraries.
 They are usually easy to use, very easy to integrate, and a lightweight dependency overall.
 I even created a [library](https://github.com/FrodoAlaska/Socrates.git) or [two](https://github.com/FrodoAlaska/Ishtar.git) in the same vain just for fun.
 But why am I talking about single-header libraries now?
 Besides the fact that _most_ of my dependencies are single-header, I wanted to _somewhat_ imitate the _spirit_ of single-header libraries while avoiding the need to jumble all my code into one header file.
 While it is convenient to have all the code in one place and, once again, it would be very easy to integrate by other folks, but, seeing how I am already an unorganized person, I will refrain from the complexity that comes with such a design.
 Instead, I wanted to have separate translation units for every module, but keep the idea of a single-header file for the _definitions_.
 Let me explain.

-This engine really has three parts:
+This engine really has three parts.

  - *Core*: This is the _base_ of the whole engine.
 This is where the window, input, and event-handling systems live.
 The graphics API wrapper exists here as well.
 The logger, the asserts, many core typedefs, and so on.
 It is more of a "game engine-maker" if you will.

 - *Engine*: This is where mostly all of the code that will be used directly by the user (me) lives.
 The entities, the scenes, the resource manager, the application callbacks, the camera, the renderer, and so on.

 - *UI*: I have yet to make this part of the engine but it is essentially a wrapper around ImGui to handle the UI for any custom editors and such.

 For each part of the engine, there exists a `.hpp` equivalent.
 There is a `nikola_core.hpp`, a `nikola_engine.hpp`, and a yet-to-be-created, `nikola_ui.hpp`.
 The `nikola_engine.hpp` depends on `nikola_core.hpp`, and `nikola_ui.hpp` depends on both.